-A finding that could help Alpha-1 sufferers breathe more easilyDecember 13th, 2012 in Inflammatory disorders /
+A finding that could help Alpha-1 sufferers breathe more easilyDecember 13, 2012 in Medicine & Health / Inflammatory disorders

 Scientists have identified a new mutation in the gene that causes the inherited disease known as Alpha-1 Antitrypsin Deficiency (Alpha-1), which affects roughly one in 2,500 people of European descent.

 Alpha-1 can lead to serious lung disease in adults, or liver disease at any age.

 The finding extends understanding of Alpha-1 at the molecular level, potentially leading to new drug development and better diagnostic tools.

 Dr Darren Saunders from Sydney's Garvan Institute of Medical Research and Professor Vanessa Hayes, from the J. Craig Venter Institute in San Diego, published their results in the international journal PLOS One, now online.